 04 of 12

-Boho Halloween: A Stylish and Spooky Mantel
+Stylish and Spooky: A Mantel

 05 of 12

-Boho Halloween: Macrame Spider Webs
+Whimsical: Macrame Spider Webs

 The macrame dreamcatchers and wall hangings strung around your home can be repurposed during this haunting holiday.
 Simply pair a few together in an empty corner and attach a handful of faux spiders to make your ordinary decor take on a whole new effect.
-You won't often find the words "stylish" and "spider" paired together, but in proved by this vignette from Michelle Rogers, it's too chic not to test out.
+You won't often find the words "stylish" and "spider" paired together, but in proved by this vignette from Michelle Rogers, it's too whimsy not to test out.

 06 of 12

-Boho Halloween: Patterned Pumpkins
+Unconventional: Patterned Pumpkins

 Carving pumpkins can be incredibly messy, but if you're in love with the idea of having the real deal in your home, painting is a great alternative.
-The color palette and patterns featured on these pumpkins will greatly complement practically any bohemian interior.
+The color palette and patterns featured on these pumpkins will greatly complement practically any interior.

 07 of 12